HAZberi/coding-problems-js/Dynamic-Programming/Readme.md

 - Example: A database retrieval can be made faster using Redis caching.
 - There are two approches to use dynamic programming.
     - Top Down Approach ???
     - Bottom Up Approach ???
+(Doesn't follow clean code.)

 ### Generic Steps that lead to Dynamic Programming